Research & Blog

 This regulatory patchwork is unsustainable.
 As AI capabilities accelerate, we're seeing:

-1. Capability Concealment: Companies hide true model capabilities to avoid regulatory scrutiny
+1. Capability Concealment: companies hide true model capabilities to avoid regulatory scrutiny

-2. Jurisdiction Shopping: Development moves to the least regulated markets
+2. Jurisdiction Shopping: development moves to the least regulated markets

-3. Safety Theater: Elaborate demonstrations of "responsible AI" that lack substance
+3. Safety Theater: elaborate demonstrations of "responsible AI" that lack substance

-4. Regulatory Capture: Well-funded lobbying ensures rules favor incumbents
+4. Regulatory Capture: well-funded lobbying ensures rules favor incumbents

 Recent research from Stanford shows AI chatbots already give harmful mental health advice.

 A study by Anthropic found AI models will "lie, cheat and 'let you die'" when their goals are threatened.
-These aren't hypothetical risks—they're current realities masked by corporate PR.
+These aren't hypothetical risks.
+They're current realities masked by corporate PR.

 Why Self-Regulation Always Fails

 History provides clear lessons.
 From financial markets to social media, self-regulation follows a predictable pattern.
-As I noted in arecent LinkedIn post, companies will self-regulate just enough to calm backlash and keep customers happy, but the backend—where real risks hide—remains untouched unless someone forces them.
+As I noted in a recent LinkedIn post, companies will self-regulate just enough to calm backlash and keep customers happy, but the backend, where real risks hide, remains untouched unless someone forces them.

 "Companies will self-regulate just enough to prevent immediate government intervention, but never enough to meaningfully constrain profit or competitive advantage."